Skip To Main Content

 Just the right size.

-In small homerooms, students have a chance to form tight-knit bonds with each other and their teachers.
+In small homerooms, students in kindergarten through fifth grade to have a chance to form tight-knit bonds with each other and their teachers.
 Our intimate class sizes also provide introverted students access to quiet time and calm spaces to play and learn.

 At the same time, there are many opportunities for students to expand their friend group during shared moments between other homerooms and other grades.
 It’s incredibly heart-warming to see our students find and make new friends during recess, school assemblies, and even as they pass each other throughout campus.